MarceloWesley/teste-letalk-backend/README.md

-# Descrição
+# Description
- teste prático backend para a vaga fullstack da letalk
+backend practical test for the full stack vacancy at letalk

  ## Techs
 - NodeJs